The GTM Efficiency Pyramid Framework

 How to Implement This Framework

-There’s a lot here and we’ve only covered some examples of our own +150 point checklist that we go through with our clients.
-There’s a reason we work with customers for multiple years and/or they hire fulltime RevOps leaders and entire teams.
+There’s a lot here and we’ve only covered some examples of our own +150 point checklist.
+There’s a reason we work with customers for multiple years and/or they hire full-time RevOps leaders or entire teams.

 But where do we start?
 How do we get quick wins?